The Charter is the “Constitution” for the City of Sandy Springs. It serves as the basic set of rules for our City government.

 Article II: Government Structure, Elections and Legislative Branch

 Section 2.01: City Council Creation; Number; Election.

-(a) The legislative authority of the government of Sandy Springs, except as otherwise specifically provided in this Act, shall be vested in a city council to be composed of six city councilmembers.
+(a) The legislative authority of the government of Sandy Springs, except as otherwise specifically provided in this Act, shall be vested in the mayor and a city council to be composed of six city councilmembers.
 References in this Act to the terms 'councilmember' shall not include the mayor.

 (b) The mayor shall be elected by a majority vote of the qualified electors of the city at large voting at the elections of the city.

 (c) Each councilmember shall be elected by a majority vote of the qualified electors of his or her respective council district voting at the elections of the city.
 For the purpose of electing the six councilmembers, there shall be six council districts, designated Council Districts 1 through 6, as described in Appendix B of this Act and the accompanying Redistricting Plan Components Report, which are attached to and made a part of the charter of the City of Sandy Springs.
 Each person desiring to offer as a candidate for councilmember shall designate the council district for which he or she is offering.

 Section 2.02: Mayor and City Councilmembers; Election, Terms, and Qualifications for Office.